BryanKoo/PATANA/README.md

 ## How to calculate distance between two patents
 Technology for comparing random documents is not mature yet.
-Patents are relatively well-formed and they have nice meta data that can be used for both verification and learning.
+Patents are relatively well-formed and they have nice meta data that can be used for both training and testing.
 Experiments are needed to know which part should be compared to calculated distance efficiently and precisely.
 Baseline for the calculation is the paragraph vector disclosed by Mikolov. https://cs.stanford.edu/~quocle/paragraph_vector.pdf